 Offshoring gives the company greater control through closer physical collaboration.

 Shared space collaboration has the advantage of overseeing the conduct of work without the filters or delays associated with technology.
-While there are software programs that allow clients to view the work of its outsourcing partner, latency issues with the terminating carrier can compromise the benefits of real time analytics.
+While there are software programs and software development companies that allow clients to view the work of its outsourcing partner, latency issues with the terminating carrier can compromise the benefits of real time analytics.

 3. Favorable Government Policies